Nature Creations LIVE is happening now and has activities for your kids to do at home.

 By becoming a Junior Ranger, you become part of an American tradition.
 The effort you display shows that you've made a commitment to explore, learn about, and protect the things that make the Niobrara a national treasure.

 The booklet is designed for ages 5 -12, but all are welcome to participate.
-You may pick one up at our Visitor Center in Valentine or at Smith Falls State Park.
-Once you've finished the activities, you may bring it by our visitor center or mail it in to receive your very own Junior Ranger Badge.
-Distance Junior Rangers are welcome—you don't have to visit the Niobrara NSR to complete the booklet (but we think you'll want to afterward!).
+Currently, distance Junior Rangers are welcome—you don't have to visit the Niobrara NSR to complete the booklet (but we think you'll want to afterward!).
 Contact us, and we'll mail a booklet to you.
+Due to the novel Coronavirus (COVID-19), once you complete your booklet please mail it back to us and we will sign your book and mail your badge to you!

 Junior Ranger Programs

-Niobrara National Scenic River also provides ranger-led programs for school groups and community organizations custom designed to meet the specific group's learning objectives.
-Scheduling depends on staff availability.
-Contact us to discuss the possiblities at (402) 376-1901.
+Normally, the Niobrara National Scenic River also provides ranger-led programs for school groups and community organizations custom designed to meet the specific group's learning objectives.
+Due to the novel Coronavirus (COVID-19) we are not currently scheduling ranger-led programs..
+Contact us to discuss future possibilities at (402) 376-1901.

 Other Programs for Kids